Academic Catalog 2024-2025

 Federal PELL Grant

-The Federal Pell Grant is offered to undergraduate students with a qualifying Expected Family Contribution (EFC) as determined by the FAFSA.
+The Federal Pell Grant is offered to eligible undergraduate students as determined by the FAFSA.
 The Federal Pell Grant is gift aid and does not have to be repaid.
 It can be used to help pay university charges (tuition and fees, on-campus room and board) or living expenses.
-The maximum for the 2023-2024 Academic Year (AY) is $7,395.
+The maximum for the 2024-2025 Academic Year (AY) is $7,395.
 Students pursuing a second bachelor's degree are not eligible for the Federal Pell Grant.

 Federal Pell Grant Recalculation Dates